 Hot-Cold Bunion Therapy: Alternating ice with heat can also provide temporary pain relief and may also help reduce swelling or bursitis in the big toe joint.

 Castor Oil: Castor Oil is an established anti-inflammatory and pain reliving holistic remedy that has been shown to relieve the discomfort caused by bunions.
 Wrap a castor oil soaked cloth around your foot and ensure the oil is in contact with the inflamed area.
 Wrap the entire foot with plastic wrap.
 Finally, place a hot compress for approximately 30 minutes.

 Cortisone Injections: Inflammation of the joint at the base of the big toe and the pain associated with it can sometimes be relieved with a local injection of cortisone, a strong steroid used to reduce inflammation.

-Acupuncture: This Chinese medical practice involving the insertion of needles at specified sites of the body has been shown to alleviate the pain caused by bunions.
+Acupuncture: This Chinese medical practice involving needles inserted at specified sites around the body has been shown to alleviate the pain caused by bunions.

-A bunionectomy is the surgical operation used to correct a bunion.
-This surgery typically involves removing the bony growth of the bunion and realigning the ligaments and tendons of the big toe joint.
+Surgery is also the most drastic treatment and isn’t usually recommended just to improve the appearance of your feet.
+The procedure is called bunionectomy, and it typically involves removing the bony growth of the bunion and realigning the ligaments and tendons of the big toe joint.

 An osteotomy to treat a bunion is a more invasive surgery that involves cutting and realigning the bone that forms the bunion.
 With this procedure, screws and pins are inserted into the bone to fix the realignment in place.
 Other types of bunion surgery include removing part of the bone in the big toe to straighten it or joining the bones of the joint permanently.